ahmdx/Robin/README.md

 # Notes

 `Robin` is preset to allow 60 notifications to be scheduled by the system.
 The remaining four slots are kept for the app-defined notifications.
 These free slots are currently not handled by `Robin`; if you use `Robin` to utilize these slots, the notifications will be discarded.
-To change the maximum allowed, just update `Robin.maximumAllowedNotifications`.

 # Author